 Related: Healthy Vitamin C-Rich Recipes

 While many different vitamins contribute to keeping your immune system strong, vitamin C in particular can help repair immune cells and help new ones grow "so your body is locked and loaded to protect against free radicals," Seaver says.
 Research has shown that vitamin C can help decrease the duration and severity of a cold, while not having enough of it impairs immune function.

 The recommended daily allowance for vitamin C is 75 mg for women and 90 mg for men, and one navel orange has about 70 mg, so you're most of the way there if you get one of those a day.
 For an extra-tasty dose of vitamin C, try regularly incorporating oranges into your meals.
 Need some inspo?
-We love turning to our Orange Polentina for breakfast, Watermelon, Orange & Cucumber Salad with Castelvetrano Olive Vinaigrette for lunch, Braised Chicken Thighs with Olive, Orange & Fennel for dinner and Brûléed Blood Oranges with Yogurt & Cardamom for dessert.
+We love turning to our Watermelon, Orange & Cucumber Salad with Castelvetrano Olive Vinaigrette for lunch and Braised Chicken Thighs with Olive, Orange & Fennel for dinner.

 There are lots of other foods that contain vitamin C, like bell peppers and broccoli, so you won't have trouble getting the appropriate amount if you keep a good rotation of whole fruits and vegetables in your diet.
 If oranges aren't your thing, other citrus fruits like grapefruit and lemon also contain lots of vitamin C.